seanld03/GT-Community-Expert/README.md

 # Gregtech Community Expert

-Gregtech community pack and Gregtech expert 2 modpacks combined with added mods and necessary config changes
+Gregtech Community Pack and Gregtech Expert 2 combined into a single modpack with added mods and necessary config changes.

 ## Playing